-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 Bose, which is well-known for its quality (and pricey) audio equipment, went an interesting route with its latest piece of hardware.
 Two years ago, the company took to Indiegogo to gauge interest in a pair of noise-masking sleep earbuds.
-Essentially, customers paid to be a part of the beta test and received hardware at up to a $100 discount.
+Essentially, customers paid to be part of the beta test and received hardware at up to a $100 discount.
 At the end of the campaign, the company had raised $450,320 -- more than 900 percent of its $50,000 goal -- so clearly there's a market for these.
 The Sleepbuds went on sale for $249.95 in June, and I was pretty much first in line to buy a pair at my local Bose store.

 Engadget Score